uio-bmi/compairr/README.md

 option is specified.
 It will write the results in a three column format with the repertoire ID from set 1 and set 2 in the two first columns, respectively, and the value in the third column.
 There will be one line for each combination of repertoires in the sets.
+The very first line will contain a `#` character followed by the field names separated by tabs.

+If the `-p` or `--pairs` option is specified, CompAIRR will write information about all pairs of matching sequences to a specified TSV file.
+The following information will be included in the output: repertoire_id_1, sequence_id_1, duplicate_count_1, v_call_1, j_call_1, junction_aa_1, repertoire_id_2, sequence_id_2, duplicate_count_2, v_call_2, j_call_2, and junction_aa_2.
+Please note that such files may grow very large when there are many matches.
+Use of multithreading may be of little use in this case.

 ## Clustering the sequences in a repertoire